 What do Classic Snickerdoodles Taste Like?

 The baked cookie has a top that has crinkled and cracked.
-The edges are crispy and the center is soft.
+The edges are crispy and the center is soft and chewy.

 It tastes like cinnamon and sugar, but it has a distinct tangy, somewhat sour aftertaste.